nkitsaini/lox/README.md

+These are implementations of Lox langauge defined in https://craftinginterpreters.com/.
+Python and C implementation follow the book spec closely.
+(Although they still diverge at some places).

 # PyLox

-This is an implementation of Lox langauge defined in https://craftinginterpreters.com/.
 This implementation diverges in some places, like the implementation of `super` and this implementation throws a syntax error instead of runtime error for undeclared varaibles.